opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Notification-Definitions.md

     and a unique SAM-generated job number.

-- **Escalation Rule**: This option specifies the optional [escalation]{.GeneralEscalatedNotification} rule to apply to an     email notification.
+- **Escalation Rule**: This option specifies the optional escalation rule to apply to an     email notification.
 By default, this drop-down list and search function are disabled and only become active if the **Send Email (SMTP)** checkbox is selected.